-Sales and marketing expenses consist of customer acquisition media costs; compensation and related benefits, including stock-based compensation for marketing and sales personnel; media production; public relations and other promotional activities; general business development activities; an allocation of depreciation and amortization and allocated overhead.
-Customer acquisition media costs consist primarily of search engine marketing, television and radio costs.
+Sales and marketing expenses consist of customer acquisition media costs, compensation and related benefits, including stock-based compensation for marketing and sales personnel, media production, public relations and other promotional activities, general business development activities, an allocation of depreciation and amortization and allocated overhead.
+Customer acquisition media costs consist primarily of search engine marketing, television and social media costs.
 Marketing and advertising costs to promote our services are expensed in the period incurred.
 Media production costs are expensed the first time the advertisement is aired.
-Advertising expenses, consisting of customer acquisition media costs, were \$174.6 million, \$195.4 million and \$119.2 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+Advertising expenses, consisting of customer acquisition media costs, were \$145.3 million, \$174.6 million and \$195.4 million for the years ended December 31, 2023, 2022, and 2021, respectively.